atharva-gore22/atharva-gore22/README.md

 ## 🚀 About Me

-I'm a passionate I'm a passionate technologist and aspiring entrepreneur.
+I'm a passionate technologist and aspiring entrepreneur.
 I love building innovative solutions and learning new technologies.

 - 🎓 I'm a first year IT undergrad at PVGCOET Pune
 - ⚡ My interest : I've a deep interest in artificial intelligence and machine learning.